flyx/gps-osx/README.md

 <!-- ends the markdown list -->

     jhbuild bootstrap
-    jhbuild build meta-gtk-osx-bootstrap
-    jhbuild build meta-gtk-osx-core

-GPS embeds Python, and linking to the system's Python does not work properly, so we also need:

-    jhbuild build meta-gtk-osx-python
+    jhbuild build meta-gtk-osx-bootstrap python meta-gtk-osx-core meta-gtk-osx-python

+GPS embeds Python, so we compile python itself here (linking to the system's python causes far too much problems) and then build meta-gtk-osx-python for pyGObject and pyGtk.

 ### GPS Sources